4d/docs/docs/Debugging/debugger.md

 ## Saving configuration

-The current configuration of the debugger window is automatically saved in the project.
+The configuration of the debugger window is automatically saved in the project.
 This includes:

 - expressions currently displayed in the custom watch pane expressions.
 By default, expressions are saved with the current method or function.
-You can also [pin an expression] to display it in all contexts.
+You can also [pin an expression](#pin-an-expression) to display it in all contexts.
 - the size and position of the window,
 - the position of the division lines.